JKaestelHansen/XAI_Timeseries_model/README.md

 # XAI_Timeseries_model
 Explainable AI model (XAI) for timeseries data.

+This repo explores probabilistic predictions of time series data, various loss functions, and attribution/explainability using captum etc for the problem of mapping enhancer promoter interactions to active transcription.

+The repo also functions as look up for various attribution/saliency/interpretability approaches and noise tunneling.

 The goal is to learn Y (MS2 intensities, binds nascant RNA to visualize transcription) from X (enhancer promoter distances) and in the process learn what in enhancer promoter interactions are important, thus uncovering important aspects of gene regulation.
 Potentially, utilize Y in input for self-supervision.

 - Predicitons and uncertainty estimation per time point